 Channels are connecting passages through which Qi and blood circulate the body to regulate the organs and tissues; also called meridians.

-Wind-Heat is generally associated with body heat, a red face, hyperactivity, rapid pulse, fever, and thirst.
+Chinese medicine associates Wind-Heat with body heat, a red face, hyperactivity, rapid pulse, fever, and thirst.

-Wind-Cold saps the body’s energy, movement is cumbersome, tongue is pale, pulse is slow, those afflicted may sleep excessively, curled up in a ball.
+Wind-Cold saps the body’s energy, movement is cumbersome, the tongue is pale, the pulse is slow, those afflicted may sleep excessively, curled up in a ball.

 Wind-Damp blocks the flow of life energy.
 Symptoms include deep pain, stuffiness, stiff joints, heavy limbs, arthritis.

-Bi-syndrome disorder resulting from the obstruction of channels or meridians, sluggishness of Qi and poor blood circulation.
+A bi-syndrome disorder resulting from the obstruction of channels or meridians, sluggishness of Qi, and poor blood circulation.